What Are the Steps To Getting a Green Card?

 Whether you are seeking to bring an immediate or extended family member to the United States, the process has the same basic steps:

-- U.S. Citizen/permanent resident demonstrates relationship.
 The U.S. citizen or permanent resident who will “sponsor” or host the family member for permanent residency files Form I-130 (Petition for Alien Relative) with the USCIS.
 This form aims to establish that the green card applicant has an eligible family relationship with a U.S. citizen or permanent resident.

-- Family member applies for a green card.
 Once green card eligibility is approved, the family member applies for a green card through the consulate in their home country or through adjustment of status if they are already in the United States.
+Generally, applicants must provide evidence and documentation that shows:

-- The sponsor’s relationship with the individual
+- The relationship with the sponsor

+The application process can last months or years, depending on the family member’s status.
 It’s best to speak with an immigration lawyer about your situation as soon as you can to ensure the process goes as smoothly as possible.

 Employment-Based Immigration

+Workers who are needed by employers in the United States can obtain permanent residency through one of several employment-based green cards.
 Like green cards for extended relatives, employment-based green cards have annual caps and are allotted by preference.
 There are several green card categories for employees:

 - Priority workers (EB-1).
 Individuals with extraordinary abilities in the arts, sciences, academia, athletics, or business.